Null-v/push_swap/README.md

 Now order the stack using the indices, instead of the real numbers, using Radix sort.
 Note that under 6 elements , the program uses a different approach and not the Radix, because it goes over the maximum number of instrtuctions permitted.

+You can visualize the moves of the program, simply installing this [visualizer](https://github.com/o-reo/push_swap_visualizer)

 ### Issues found

 - Need to handle malloc failures;